physx-is-fun/C-tutorial/fileio.md

 The fclose(-) function returns zero on success, or EOF if there is an error in closing the file.
 This function actually flushes any data still pending in the buffer to the file, closes the file, and releases any memory used for the file.
 The EOF is a constant defined in the header file stdio.h.
 There are various functions provided by C standard library to read and write a file, character by character, or in the form of a fixed length string.

+## Writing a file

-Writing a file: Following is the simplest function to write individual characters to a stream:
+Following is the simplest function to write individual characters to a stream:

 ```c
 int fputc( int c, FILE *fp );